andreasterrius/alers/README.md

-My rendering engine to tinker around with!
+My rendering/game engine to tinker around with!

 Feature | Implemented
 :---| :---: